-SAN FRANCISCO, March 10th, 1891
+SAN FRANCISCO, March 10th, 1895.

-A. LIETZ Co., San Francisco: Gentlemen-In the prosecution of my work in opening up the gravel mines of Playa de Oro Mining Company, in Ecuador, South America we had occasion to use Lietz transit, one Y-level, and one dumpy level.
+Gentlemen-In the prosecution of my work in opening up the gravel mines of the Playa de Oro Mining Company, in Ecuador, South America we had occasion to use one Lietz transit, one Y-level, and one dumpy level.

-These instruments were covered with water-proof cloth, and despite constant rain exposure incident to such work, and in such a wet climate, proved thoroughly satisfactor and I can most strongly recommend them.
+These instruments were covered with water-proof cloth, and despite constant rain and exposure incident to such work, and in such a wet climate, proved thoroughly satisfactory, and I can most strongly recommend them.